PostgREST/postgrest/api.rst

 * Table unions and OR-conditions in the where clause
 * More complicated joins than those provided by `Resource Embedding`_
 * Geospatial queries that require an argument, like "points near (lat,lon)"
-* More sophisticated full-text search than a simple use of the `@@` filter
+* More sophisticated full-text search than a simple use of the :sql:`@@` filter

 Stored Procedures
 =================

-Every stored procedure in the API-exposed database schema is accessible under the `/rpc` prefix.
+Every stored procedure in the API-exposed database schema is accessible under the :code:`/rpc` prefix.
 The API endpoint supports only POST which executes the function.

 .. code:: http